 Glimpse the future and get inspired!

 Maker Faire Tulsa is an award-winning, family-friendly event celebrating technology, education, science, arts, crafts, engineering, food, sustainability, and making of all kinds.
 In 2020, Fab Lab Tulsa celebrates our eighth maker faire anniversary and third year as one of just 30 Featured Faires in the world.

 Whether as hobbyists or professionals, makers are creative, resourceful and curious, developing projects that demonstrate how they can interact with the world around them.
 Maker Faire Tulsa highlights Tulsa’s own Do-It-Yourself (DIY) mindset.

-Maker Faire Tulsa is hosted by Fab Lab Tulsa, a non-profit makerspace located in the Kendall-Whittier neighborhood of Tulsa.
+Maker Faire Tulsa is an outreach program of Fab Lab Tulsa, a non-profit makerspace located in the Kendall-Whittier neighborhood of Tulsa.
 Fab Lab Tulsa provides education, community, workforce and business programming that teaches innovation, design-thinking, problem-solving and change-making, together with open and equitable access to 21st Century digital fabrication tools, equipment and technology.